joshipaino/joshipaino.github.io/projects/project-easychef.md

   - Meteor
   - MongoDB
   - Agile Project Management
-summary: A web application developed in a team of 4 using Javascript, Meteor, React and MongoDB that allows users to create and share affordable recipes.
+summary: A web application developed in a team of 4 using Javascript, Meteor, React, and MongoDB that allows users to create and share affordable recipes.
 ---
 <div class="ui two column grid">
   <div class="column">